What does your advertising campaign look like?

 The Internet gives you tremendous opportunities to earn a profit worldwide.
 But paid search behaviors differ from country to country.
 If you target international searchers, you should adapt your ads geographically.
 Never overlook non-English-speaking searchers on the web.

-With the SEMrush Advertising Research feature, you can analyze keywords and ad texts in 26 regions, and in 16 languages.
+With the SEMrush Advertising Research feature, you can analyze keywords and ad texts in over 100 countries, and in more than 20 languages.

 See what keywords French, American, or Dutch users type in their search boxes to find solutions, services, products, or information.
 Of course, web users search in their native languages.
 Even if they use English, the queries from European customers will differ from those of American customers.
 Moreover, search terms can be misspelled because users are in a hurry while typing or because they are searching in English, which isn’t their primary language.
 For local PPC campaigns, knowing which keywords international users are searching with could mean additional opportunities for bidding.